yrezgui/old-security-samples/AppInstaller/README.md

 This sample demonstrates how to use the Package Installer API to install, upgrade and delete apps on Android S+ devices.

-## TODO
-- Manual refresh button ✅
-- Show lastUpdateTime in the Library ✅
-- Fix upgrade ✅
-- Listen to PACKAGE_ADDED ✅
-- Fix library refresh ✅
-- Fix notifications
-- Add explanations on how the install flow works

 ## What the sample does

 The sample app addresses the following critical user journeys: